Regular Logical Mode vs. Light Fun Mode In Social Interactions

 'Light Fun Mode': Can be low key as well, but more likely to be loud, chaotic, stimulating, and full of distractions (e.g., blasting music, crowds, lights, noise, etc.), tends to hinder continuous conversation

-'Regular Logical Mode': Friends who know each other, people getting to know each other, people put together by circumstance (e.g., work), family
+'Regular Logical Mode': Intimate friends, people getting to know each other, people put together by circumstance (e.g., work), family

 'Regular Logical Mode': Planned out ahead of time, plan is followed once everything is under way